stephenniemans/webpack-typescript-sass-starter/README.md

 A simple starter project for personal use.

 Some features:
-- Uses webpack to bundle HTML, TypeScript and SCSS in `/dist`.
-- Copies `src/assets` folder to `/dist`.
 - Runs a dev server with auto reload.
+- Uses webpack to bundle index.html, .ts, .scss, and assets folder in `/dist`.
 - Supports paths in `tsconfig.json` for relative imports.
 - ESLint and TS rules have some personal preferences, but can be easily tweaked.
+- Some minimal scaffolding in `/src` that you can modify or remove.
-- No additional tools or frameworks, leaving freedom to choose your own.
+- No additional tools or frameworks, leaving you free to choose your own.

 ## Installation